zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 [APZ 25.1] (# apz25.1) # apz25.1 .ref .apz} "
 Nandiya and Nivasana means "one who dwells thus" in "the one who does not delay".
-Abhishekara removes consciousness, karma and recurring regression The pacifiers are also completely extinct.
+Abhishekara removes consciousness, kamma and recurring regression The pacifiers are also completely extinct.
 'Consciousness is' facts If four are conscious.
 The formation of body-to-body mindfulness grows (1-8) 4 (ii) The paragraph should be applied.)
 He says he is conscious.
 'Immediate' means